CAT Admit Card 2019 to be Released Today on Official Website at iimcat.ac.in

-CAT Admit Card 2019: The Indian Institutes of Management (IIMs) is expected to release the admit card for Common Admission Test 2019 (CAT 2019) today at around 5 PM.
+IIM CAT Admit Card 2019: The Indian Institutes of Management (IIMs) released the admit card for Common Admission Test 2019 (CAT 2019) on Wednesday around 5 PM.
 Candidates who have applied for the exam can download their admit cards by visiting the official website of IIM CAT, i.e., iimcat.ac.in.

 The CAT 2019 Registration began on August 7, 2019, while it concluded on September 18, 2019.
 A total of 2,44,169 candidates registered for CAT 2019.